Excellerator (brand)

-How it's made
+Production

 Excellerator is a co-product of downstream stainless steel furnace slag that undergoes proprietary aging processes, fine grind pulverizing, and extensive metal separation to remove impurities.
 Over 99.95% of all metals are removed.
 Particular attention is paid to the removal of "free lime" (CaO and MgO), which disrupts product stability and consistency of performance.
 The final product contains both calcium and magnesium silicates in addition to a micronutrient package (see table below).